North-west Marine Parks Advisory Committee

 A long-time traveller to the North-west and Kimberley coasts, Peter is passionate about the north-west marine environment.

+Keld is an experienced policy, communications and government relations professional with an in-depth understanding of the Australian petroleum industry, exploration, energy markets and related policy issues.
+He has extensive experience in marine policy, offshore resource development and industry-led marine research.
 Keld is committed to upholding the vision of protecting our unique marine environment, while acknowledging and supporting coastal communities and marine industries around the country.

 Dean is a Yawuru Traditional Owner, senior member of the Yawuru Land and Sea Team and co- chair of the Kimberley Indigenous Saltwater Advisory Group.

 Dean has extensive knowledge and experience in saltwater country management, joint management and Indigenous science initiatives.
 His depth of cultural knowledge comes from a strong traditional connection to Yawuru saltwater country.

 As a Director of the Australian Indigenous Governance Institute and Yawuru Prescribed Body Corporate,he also brings strong board and committee experience that will be very valuable for the advisory committee.